alimomennasab/CBB-NBAProComps/readme.md

 - This project is limited to only utilizing advanced metrics that are present in both CBB and NBA datasets.
 However, there were only a few advanced stats that both datasets shared.
 These datasets could be expanded with more advanced stats in common.
 - College and NBA playing styles can differ significantly.
 - Era differences should be accounted for (ex. weigh 3PA less in modern era)
+- I wanted to avoid positional filtering as the NBA strays away from traditional positions, but this leads to bad comps: college Stephen Curry comps to Lebron & Kobe.
+Possible solution: consider height/weight data

 ---
 ## Usage